imanghafoori1/laravel-heyman/README.md

 ### Structural Benefits:

 1- This way you can fully `decouple` authorization and a lot of guarding code from the rest of your application code and put it in an other place.
-So your Controllers and Routes become less crowded and you will have a central place where you limit the access of users to your application or perform validation.
+So your Controllers and Routes become less crowded and you will have a central place where you limit the access of users to your application or perform Request validation.

 2- In fact, when you write your code in the way, you are conforming to the famous "`Tell don't ask principle.`"